Jaweki/Node.js-and-OOP-Design-Patterns/README.md

 ## Code Context

-To start let's agree this; Learning node.js or any programming language is just a subtle thing of being a developer; Great node.js masterminds must use some kind of Design Pattern to solve problems.
-Well, this Documentation (and Repository), gets you familiar with the code and the design pattern.
+To start let's agree this; Learning node.js or any programming language is just a subtle thing of being a developer; Great node.js masterminds must use some kind of Design Pattern to solve code problems.
+Well, this Documentation (and Repository), gets you familiar with the code and the design patterns used in the code.
 The code examples reflect real world senario of an e-commerce enterprise, where you might at some point, have an employer, employee, shopper, distributer and more.
 We reflect on the concept of a store and make code solutions to solve various issues that may rise while making a virtual store in node.js.

 ## What I learned